mint-lang/mint/README.md

 ### Why is the language called Mint?
 You can find an explanation in this issue: https://github.com/mint-lang/mint/issues/53#issuecomment-404717310

+### What makes Mint unique?
+You can find an explanation in this issue: https://github.com/mint-lang/mint/issues/70#issuecomment-412324721

 ## Contributors

 This project exists thanks to all the people who contribute.
 <a href="https://github.com/mint-lang/mint/graphs/contributors"><img src="https://opencollective.com/mint/contributors.svg?width=890&button=false" /></a>